 Understanding the various types of employee benefits is key to growing a successful business.
 Not only are certain benefits legally required at a state and federal level, but having an attractive benefits offering will also make your business more competitive, assist with retention efforts, and help employees feel healthy and happy.

-That said, offering employee benefits is truly valuable.
-With that in mind, let's break down the different kinds of employee benefits, why you should offer them at your company, and how SynchronyHR can help.
+With that in mind, let's break down the different kinds of employee benefits, why you should offer them within your organization, and how SynchronyHR can help.

 1. Health Insurance